 With new developments and fancy concept bars popping up on street corners in OTR every month, it can be hard to remember that the neighborhood wasn’t always frequented by a majority of young professionals garbed in Ralph Lauren and Sperry Top-Siders.
 What was once largely regarded as a local wasteland following the 2001 riots is now an epicenter for commercial entertainment with an urban twist.
 But just who is included in said entertainment has become a troubling question for some Cincinnati residents.

-Treehouse Patio Bar, only open since the end of May, is under fire after allegations of having racially discriminatory dress code policies were widely shared on Facebook last weekend.
-Treehouse currently has a 1.9 star rating on their Facebook page as result of the backlash.
+Treehouse Patio Bar, only open since the end of May, is under fire after allegations of having a racially discriminatory dress code policy were widely shared on Facebook last weekend.

 Courtenay Summers, 24, says she and a group of guy friends went out last Saturday with hopes of joining in on the fun they’d heard about at Treehouse.
 They were also enjoying one last hoorah with friend, Keita Arthur before he’d leave for the Air Force.
 Summers, the first to be screened was allowed entry.
 However, she says as Arthur approached the door, the bouncer on duty told him that because of his necklaces—one plain, gold link chain and one Jesus piece, both resting at chest level—he wouldn’t be allowed to enter.